isomerpages/moe-bukitmerahsec/_about-us/Our Achievements/Success Stories 2023.md

 <p>In Rahul’s odyssey, obstacles were not roadblocks but catalysts for growth.
 His journey reflects the indomitable human spirit, the power of support, and the beauty of celebrating others’ victories.</p>
-<p>Other information:</p>
+<p>Other information:
-<p>He was part of the team of current and past students of Bukit Merah Secondary
+<br>He was part of the team of current and past students of Bukit Merah Secondary
 School who were invited by then-President Mdm Halimah to visit the Istana (<a href="https://www.bukitmerahsec.moe.edu.sg/featured-news-and-articles/bmss-visits-istana/" rel="noopener noreferrer nofollow" target="_blank">https://www.bukitmerahsec.moe.edu.sg/featured-news-and-articles/bmss-visits-istana/</a>).</p>
 <p></p>